The best free software uninstaller

 All this detritus builds up over time, and can slow down your system or cause conflicts further down the line - particularly in the case of security software, which won't run properly if it detects files associated with another tool.

-Third-party uninstallers can clear up the mess in moments.
+Third-party software uninstallers can clear up the mess in moments.
 If you're already having trouble with a program you thought you'd removed, the tool can scan your drives for files and broken links left over.
 If you want to uninstall a program thoroughly, the tool will run the program's own uninstaller, then perform a cleanup scan immediately afterwards.
 More advanced tools will monitor what happens when you install a new program - what files are created and changed - so it can rapidly reverse those changes when you want to remove it.

 1. IObit Uninstaller